mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 - Go to the cloned repository of the previous step `Part 1`.

-- Switch to the `sports-store-application-2` branch.
+- Switch to the `sports-store-application-2` branch and do a fast-forward merge according to changes from the `main` branch.

 ```
 $ git checkout sports-store-application-2